-Larger market access for agribusiness requires a production model that accounts for scale and higher production costs for small growers and processors, as well as careful supply chain (particularly transportation) planning to get their products from farm to consumer.
-West Virginia is dominated by small farms (75% of all farms sell less than \$10,000 annually) and has the lowest average economic output for farms in any state (\$38,000 in annual sales).
-Due to the small size of farms in the state, it is crucial for these farms to work together to share costs and information about production techniques.
+Larger market access for agribusiness requires a production model that takes into account scale and higher production costs for small growers and processors and careful supply chain (particularly transportation) planning to get their products from farm to consumer.
+West Virginia is dominated by small farms (75% of all farms sell less than \$10,000 annually) and has the lowest average economic output than any other state (\$38,000 in annual sales).
+Due to their small size, it is crucial for these farms to work together to share costs and information about production techniques.
 Producers working together can create economies of scale and achieve a lower cost.

 One way to facilitate these connections and cost sharing is through producer cooperatives.
-In doing this, producers can make a higher profit as well as invest more into their business to support an increase in production.
+Producers can make a higher profit and invest more into their business to support an increase in production.
 Through supporting producers in this manner, West Virginia can better grow the agricultural economy.